How Long Does Emergency Food Last?

 There are several misconceptions about emergency food that can lead to improper storage or unrealistic expectations.
 Let’s debunk some common myths.

-See also What Are The Dangers Of Eating Unknown Plants In The Wild?
+See also What Are The Signs For Finding Edible Berries Or Fruits In The Wild?

 Myth 1: All Canned Foods Last Forever